dgp1130/blog/src/www/posts/ctor.md

 ### Dynamic inheritance hierarchy

-There is an interesting consequence of allowing a class to extend an unknown implementation of an interface, that a class can extend multiple superclasses, chosen dynamically at runtime.
+There is an interesting consequence of allowing a class to extend an unknown implementation of an interface: a class can actually extend from a set of multiple superclasses, chosen dynamically at runtime.
 This has a few, far-reaching effects.

 On the one hand, it means that a class can dynamically choose its superclass at runtime, via its own condition or having that superclass provided as an input to a factory.
 Take for example a simple `Set` use case.
 Here, we want two implementations, one optimized for very small sets, and another optimized for very large sets.
 Then, we want to have a `MutableSet` that provides some mutability features on top of this.
-How can we design this to reuse the size optimizations?
+How can we design the `MutableSet` class to reuse the size optimizations?

 ```typescript
 interface Set { /* ... */ }